-However, you should measure and track nuts & seeds, as they’re very easy to overeat and are quite caloric.
+However, you should measure and track nuts and seeds, as they’re very easy to overeat and are quite caloric.
 The macros would largely depend on the exact type of nuts.
 For example, cashew nuts contain a lot of carbs, so it’s best to avoid them.

 A slice of cheese

-Cheese is one of the dairy products that’s usually quite high in fat and has very few carbs, depending on the exact type.
+Cheese is one of the few dairy products that are high in fat and low in carbs, depending on the exact type.
 Some of the best options include cheddar cheese, Parmesan, gouda, and feta.

 Similarly to nuts, cheese should be consumed mindfully and properly tracked – a failure to do so might hinder your weight loss progress.

 Again, you need to check the label of the specific brand for its macros per serving.

 Eggs are an excellent source of vitamins A and D, folate, phosphorus, and selenium.
 While high in dietary cholesterol, the correlation between the cholesterol that you consume and the cholesterol in your blood is not direct, and eggs have a minimal effect on blood cholesterol levels (1).

 You can boil a couple of eggs and store them in the fridge for up to 7 days.
-A large boiled egg comes at 77 calories and almost no net carbs (0.6 g), in addition to having perfect keto macros: 6 g protein and 5.3 g fat.
+A large boiled egg contains 77 calories and almost no net carbs (0.6 g), in addition to having perfect keto macros: 6 g protein and 5.3 g fat.